 The right tool depends on what you’re actually trying to solve.
 Fixing a mess of duplicates and outdated records is a different problem from preventing decay before it starts.
 And general-purpose data wrangling is different again.

-Here’s how five tools stack up.
+Here’s how the top tools for data cleansing stack up.

 Most data quality issues in B2B aren’t caused by typos or bad form fills.
 They’re caused by decay.
 Someone gets promoted.
 A company rebrands.
 A direct dial goes dead.